t54-labs/t54-labs-docs/docs/SDK & API References/api-schema-endpoints.md

 POST /api/v1/payment
 ```

 Sends funds from one agent to another.
-Use this to trigger payments between agents via TLedger.
+Use this to trigger payments between agents via tLedger.

 ## Retrieve Agent Details